 QOF relief: 12-month reinvestment period

 A QOF has 12 months to reinvest proceeds from the sale of property or a return of capital without impacting the 90% investment standard.
 The regulations allow not more than an additional 12 months if the reinvestment is delayed due to a federally declared disaster, provided the QOF invests the proceeds in the manner originally intended before the disaster.
 Notice 2020-39 allows this extension where the original reinvestment period included Jan.
-20, 2020.
-However, it’s still unclear when an extension of less than 12 months will apply.
+20, 2020 and Notice 2021-10 allows the extension when the reinvestment period includes June 30, 2020.
+Note that the 12-month extension is cumulative, and so the maximum reinvestment period will not be more than 24 months.
+It is still unclear when an extension of less than 12 months will apply.

 Reasonable cause exception: QOF penalty relief

-Notice 2020-39 also automatically applies the statutory “reasonable cause exception” to prevent the imposition of QOF penalties for failing to meet the 90% investment standard during the period between April 1, 2020 and Dec.
-31, 2020.
+Notice 2021-10 also automatically applies the statutory “reasonable cause exception” to prevent the imposition of QOF penalties for failing to meet the 90% investment standard for any taxable year during which the last day of the QOF’s first 6-month period or the last day of its taxable year falls within the period between and including April 1, 2020 and Jun.
+30, 2021.
+As a result, any calendar year QOF that self-certified prior to 2021 will be entitled to this relief for both 2020 and 2021.
 This relief will benefit any QOF that would have failed the 90% investment standard due to consequences of the pandemic, including:

 - QOFs unable to complete due diligence due to shelter in place restrictions.